Tel Hashomer camptodactyly syndrome: Presentation

 This disorder has symptoms that affect the feet, hands, muscles, fingerprints, skeleton, heart and back, these include: talipes equinovarus (clubfeet), thenar/hypothenar hypoplasia, abnormalities of the palmar crease and the fingerprints, hypertelorism, long philtrum, spina bifida, and mitral valve prolapse.

-Etimology
+Etymology

-This disorder was discovered in the late 1960s-mid 1970s by Richard M Goodman. a US-born geneticist working in Tel Aviv, Israel, since 2016, only 23 cases of this disorder have been reported in medical literature.
+This disorder was discovered in the late 1960s to mid-1970s by Richard M Goodman, a US-born geneticist working in Tel Aviv, Israel.
+Since 2016, only 23 cases of this disorder have been reported in medical literature.

 Cases

 The following is a list of every case report of the disorder.